Canada Border Services Agency: Immigration

 The CBSA plays a key role in immigration to Canada, as it has assumed the port-of-entry and enforcement mandates formerly held by Citizenship and Immigration Canada.
 CBSA officers work on the front lines, screening persons entering the country and removing those who are unlawfully in Canada.

 As of the end of 2003, there were up to 200,000 illegal immigrants in Canada (most residing in Ontario).
 Most are refugee claimants whose refugee applications were rejected by the Immigration and Refugee Board of Canada.
 There are very few illegal immigrants who enter the country without first being examined by the CBSA.
 The reason for this is that Canada is physically very difficult to get to, except crossing the Canada-US Border.
 As the US is itself a prime destination for illegal immigrants, not many illegal immigrants then attempt to cross the border into Canada in the wild.

-There has been a recent increase in the number of illegal entrants from St. Pierre & Miquelon who travel in makeshift boats.
+There has been a recent increase in the number of illegal entrants from Saint Pierre and Miquelon who travel in makeshift boats.
 High unemployment in the French colony has spurred this increase, which has been acknowledged by the Government of France.
 The CBSA and Royal Canadian Navy are considering increased marine patrols to intercept the illegal migrants.
 While residents could lawfully travel to France, the expensive airfare has made the relatively short 5.5 nmi boat ride to the Canadian province of Newfoundland and Labrador more attractive for destitute economic migrants.